openlayers/openlayers/DEVELOPING.md

 ### Use of the `goog` namespace in examples

-Short story: the ol3 examples should not use the `goog` namespace, except for `goog.require`.
+Short story: the OpenLayers examples should not use the `goog` namespace, except for `goog.require`.

-Longer story: we want that the ol3 examples work in multiple modes, with the standalone lib (which has implications of the symbols and properties we export), and compiled together with the ol3 library.
+Longer story: we want that the OpenLayers examples work in multiple modes, with the standalone lib (which has implications of the symbols and properties we export), and compiled together with the OpenLayers library.

 Compiling the examples together with the library makes it mandatory to declare dependencies with `goog.require` statements.